LavenderSheep/githubexplorer/readme.md

 GET request format:
 * `Header: “Accept: application/json"`
 * `parameter: username`

+If no user is sent, user "LavenderSheep" is sent by default

 The app returns the following information as a list for the provided user for each non-fork repository of that user:
 * Repository Name